Frequently Asked Questions (FAQ)¶

 - For position, velocity, or attitude control using

-MAVLink/Offboard, refer to: [RflySim Installation Path]\RflySimAPIs\5.RflySimFlyCtrl\0.ApiExps\17.OffboardCtrlsAPI - For MAVROS/ROS communication links, refer to: [RflySim Installation Path]\RflySimAPIs\5.RflySimFlyCtrl\0.ApiExps\18.MavrosCommAPI and [RflySim Installation Path]\RflySimAPIs\6.RflySimExtCtrl\0.ApiExps\e18_MavrosExps
+MAVLink/Offboard, refer to: [RflySim installation path]\RflySimAPIs\5.RflySimFlyCtrl\0.ApiExps\17.OffboardCtrlsAPI - For MAVROS/ROS communication links, refer to: [RflySim installation path]\RflySimAPIs\5.RflySimFlyCtrl\0.ApiExps\18.MavrosCommAPI and [RflySim installation path]\RflySimAPIs\6.RflySimExtCtrl\0.ApiExps\e18_MavrosExps

-- For model-level control or DLL interfaces, refer to: [RflySim Installation Path]\RflySimAPIs\4.RflySimModel\0.ApiExps\12.DllModelImport
+- For model-level control or DLL interfaces, refer to: [RflySim installation path]\RflySimAPIs\4.RflySimModel\0.ApiExps\12.DllModelImport

 From a modular perspective, the toolchain primarily encompasses the following areas: low-level control, model control, vision-based control, attitude and navigation control, and swarm control.